All Episodes

 Get prepared right now.

-All right that's Governor Rick Scott of the Great State of Florida as they keep saying it's bigger, faster, stronger.
+All right, that's Governor Rick Scott of the great state of Florida as they keep saying it's bigger, faster, stronger.

 If you're in an evacuation zone, get out.

-Get out of the way, period.
+Get out of the way.

 End of sentence.

-Our friend Joe Bastardi is with us.
+Our friend Joe Vistardi is with us.

-All right, it looks like what you talked about yesterday that it might take an eastern eastward turn is true.
+All right, it looks like what you talked about yesterday that it might take an eastward turn is true.

-It looks like it's just going to miss Puerto Rico and maybe a direct hit on the Bahamas and and some of Cuba.
+It looks like it's just going to miss Puerto Rico and maybe a direct hit on the Bahamas and some of Cuba.

-I'm very confident now in our track and we've moved it to uh basically a landfall Miami uh is uh coming up along the coast offshore again and then into the Carolinas uh it looks like Sunday.
+Miami is coming up along the coast offshore again and then into the Carolinas.

-I wanted to say something, too, and I've been getting this out a little bit.
+I wanted to say something too, and I've been getting this out a little bit.

-I think this is a reason, watching storms like this, why we should be seeding hurricanes again like we used to.
+I think this is a reason watching storms like this why we should be seeding hurricanes again like we used to.

-We conducted some experiments to disrupt the eyewall of these very powerful hurricanes, because if you can knock it down a category, you can really try to help out with loss of life and loss of property, mitigate it somewhat.
+We conducted some experiments to disrupt the eye wall of these very powerful hurricanes because if you can knock it down a category, you can really try to help out with loss of life and loss of property, mitigate it somewhat.

 But that's for another time.

-The point of the matter is that this is in the, genre of the great hurricanes that have hit Florida.
+The point of the matter is that this is in the genre of the great hurricanes that have hit Florida.

 I'm talking about the legendary hurricanes of 1947, for instance, 1935.